MechanicalRock/mechanicalrock.github.io/_posts/2020-02-25-serverless-express-rbac.md

 Try to run the above script again.
 It still succeeded, why?

 Well, we are still sending a verified token that contains all the users groups, and we did not regenerate this token after we removed the groups.
-It will eventually expire, but until then it will still confer the priviledges associated with the user.
-You could instead query the users groups from cognito directly on every request, but this will add additional latency.
+It will eventually expire, but until then it will still confer the privileges associated with the user.
+You could instead query the users groups from Cognito directly on every request, but this will add additional latency.
 Like most things, it's a trade-off.
 Try logging in again and issuing the requests with a new token.
 You'll find that the request is rejected as expected.

 Try adding different combinations of groups, hit the API, and see what happens!
 Modify the policy and redeploy!
 Experiment a bit!

 # Summary

 We had a brief discussion around the limitations of scopes, and raised a scenario to explain what is not covered by the specification.
 We then briefly introduced ABAC and RBAC styles of access policy, and introduced the possibility of better implementation within AWS Cognito in future.
 We then considered policy authorization, and discussed some popular access policy evaluation libraries.
 Of these libraries, we chose to use Casbin to demonstrate how to build a policy model.
-We use casbin to add a middleware to our guestbook express application, which evaluated whether a user had access to specific resources based on their membership of cognito groups.
+We use Casbin to add a middleware to our guestbook express application, which evaluated whether a user had access to specific resources based on their membership of Cognito groups.

 Feeling RBAC'ed into a corner?
 [Mechanical Rock can help!](https://www.mechanicalrock.io/lets-get-started)